-(d) Futures, options and contra (d) Futures, options and contracts for differences Exchange traded futures and written options 4 x initial margin requirement Off exchange futures and written options The appropriate percentage shown in a, b and c above should be applied to the value of the underlying position.
+(d) Futures, options and contra acts for differences Exchange traded futures and written options 4 x initial margin requirement Off exchange futures and written options The appropriate percentage shown in a, b and c above should be applied to the value of the underlying position.
 Purchased options As for off exchange written options but limited to the current value of the option.
 Contracts for differences 20% of the market value of the contract.